umbraco-community/UmbracoFileSystemProviders.Azure/README.md

 Designed to supersede [UmbracoAzureBlobStorage](https://github.com/idseefeld/UmbracoAzureBlobStorage) by [Dirk Seefeld](https://twitter.com/dseefeld65) (With his blessing) this package allows the storage and retrieval of media items using Azure Blob Storage while retaining the relative paths to the files expected in the back office.

 ## Installation
-At present the code is pre-release but when ready it will be available on [Nuget](http://www.nuget.org), also maybe as a package on [Our Umbraco](https://our.umbraco.org/).
+At present the code is pre-release but when ready it will be available on [Nuget](http://www.nuget.org), also as a package on [Our Umbraco](https://our.umbraco.org/).

+**Pre-release downloads**

-We already have a [MyGet package repository](https://www.myget.org/F/umbracofilesystemproviders-azure/) - for bleeding-edge / development releases.
+We already have a [MyGet package repository](https://www.myget.org/F/umbracofilesystemproviders-azure/) - for bleeding-edge / development NuGet releases.

+For pre-release Umbraco packages you can download from the [AppVeyor artifacts](https://ci.appveyor.com/project/JamesSouth/umbracofilesystemproviders-azure/build/artifacts) (the .zip file)

 ## Manual build